Obtaining a Business Certificate

 Businesses that are in a residential property require a letter of authorization from the landlord if the applicant does not own the property.

-PLEASE NOTE: The city requires all business locations to be approved by the Building Inspector prior to issuance of a Business Certificate.
+PLEASE NOTE: The city requires all business locations to be approved by the Building Commissioner prior to issuance of a Business Certificate.
 Also, a business certificate does not give you permission to operate your business; it only registers the name.
 It is your responsibility to obtain all appropriate permits and/or licenses for your business from the building department, licensing authority, and board of health.

 Business Certificate Forms